getuliovdmnaweb/tvmaze-shows/README.md

-# This is an amazing app for retrieving your favorite hero using marvel api.
+# Application for listing TV series, using the API provided by the TVMaze website.

 ## Technologies: